teddycormier/FFNMobileApp/README.md

 - Firebase Authentication
 - Reset Password through email
 - Home page - clean toolbar and design
-- Settings to take all of users information
+- Settings to take all of user's information
+- AppStorage